cboudereau/cboudereau.github.io/_posts/2017-08-10-why-we-use-fsharp-data-in-prod.markdown

 ## The friend of estimation

 In our team, we analyse complexity to dispatch work by using t-shirt size scale.
+The t-shirt size scale is really understand but sometimes a S project could be an L project due to estimation error.
 I use fsharp to build a simple fsx with our domain, the data sample of the partner in order to understand their domain (It is not only protocol but domain and business adaptation over the time intervals)
 FSharp.Data speed up the process because the porcelain and plumbing part (xml, json, ... all service layer) is done by FSharp.Data and we have a better complexity feedback.
-The reason it that sometimes, the partner protocol is really verbose and it is harder to navigate into a json or xml than an instanciated object in the interactive mode).
+The reason it that sometimes the partner protocol is really verbose and it is harder to navigate into a json or xml than an instanciated object in the interactive mode.

 Before using fsharp.data, I was a System.Xml.Linq ninja :) for estimation purpose, but for now, each time there was a verbose/complex data to understand, I first use a fsharp script.

 ## Flexibility

-When the partner change their protocol, we have to change the adapter with the new sample and it is really hard to make a diff between 2 sample where data is completely different.
+When the partner change his protocol, we have to change the adapter with the new sample and it is really hard to make a diff between 2 sample where data are completely different (this 2 samples has been provided at 2 moment and/or 2 different person).
-So, we add a test like but due to the context problem, it is really hard to see if the change have same name but not the same structure and scope.
+So, we add a new test but due to the context problem, it is really hard to see if the change have same name but not the same structure and scope.

+> If all test are done, there is only one test for the new protocol and other based on old protocol
+> If there is a cardinality problems it is really hard to see how it impact the business part (price scope for example).

+I prefer use fsharp because if there is a new scope (a new node for example), the code refuse to compile and we have to reason about the whole code.

+> How to support both new and old protocol in the same app without error ?

+> We need a tool to challenge the existing code with the new protocol

+Here is some example where fsharp data help us to increase the quality and the velocity of our process :

 Like Xml Linq, FSharp.Data is tolerent :